Groupe DSO

-Groupe DSO was a collection of small business units that operated from 1967 to 1997 in the Asia-Pacific region.
-The core focus of these business units was logistic integration and consultancy.
+Groupe DSO was a collection of small business units that operated as a group from 1967 to 1997 in the Asia-Pacific region.
+The company was headquartered in Australia and the core focus of these business units was logistic integration and consultancy.

 History

 The company was founded in 1967 by R. Milhous Hoboct, a Czech-English engineer and entrepreneur.
 It found some significant successes in its BSDN and Checkpoint logistics systems; however due to a number of regulatory obstacles and failed business endeavours, a decision was made to dissolve the company in November 1997.

 Business Alliances

 Groupe DSO was a member of the FALO alliance, a close-knit set of companies providing reciprocal services.
 The FALO alliance comprised: